Lajahom123/devops-basics/docs/security/postgresql-managed-identity.md

 # PostgreSQL managed identity authentication

-The database authentication model is moving from a static password in a connection string to managed identity backed by Microsoft Entra authentication.
+The database authentication model uses managed identity backed by Microsoft Entra authentication for the Web App runtime path.

-The infrastructure already enables Entra authentication on Azure Database for PostgreSQL Flexible Server and assigns a user-managed identity to the Web App.
-The application still contains a transitional `DATABASE_URL` path.
-This document describes the production target and the operational steps required to complete the migration.
+The infrastructure enables Entra authentication on Azure Database for PostgreSQL Flexible Server and assigns a user-assigned managed identity to the Web App.
+The application uses Azure Identity to obtain a PostgreSQL access token and passes that token to `pg` as the connection password.

 ## Previous flow